-There is a third definition of the word “drug” that is commonly used in the literature and used by the FDA when it refers to an active moiety and a new molecular entity.
-In this case, ingredients whose pharmacological effect occurs through the same molecular entity are considered the same drug.
-This holds for different salt forms such as Sumatriptan Succinate and Sumatriptan Hemisulfate, but it also holds for prodrugs and their metabolized active forms such as Brincidofovir and Cidofovir .
-The FDA defines active moiety as follows:
+The third definition of the word “drug” is commonly used in the literature and by the FDA when it refers to an active moiety and a new molecular entity.
+In this case, ingredients whose pharmacological effect occurs through the same molecular entity are considered the same drug: different salt forms (e.g., Sumatriptan Succinate and Sumatriptan Hemisulfate), prodrugs and their metabolized active forms (e.g., Brincidofovir and Cidofovir), etc. The FDA defines active moiety as follows:

 An active moiety is a molecule or ion, excluding those appended portions of the molecule that cause the drug to be an ester, salt (including a salt with hydrogen or coordination bonds), or other noncovalent derivative (such as a complex, chelate, or clathrate) of the molecule, responsible for the physiological or pharmacological action of the drug substance .

 Under the Food and Drug Administration Amendments Act of 2007, all newly introduced active moieties must first be reviewed by an advisory committee before the FDA can approve these products.
-We adopt this defintion throughout the paper.
+We adopt this definition throughout the paper.

 As in other information domains, the names used to refer to drug substances and products are particularly problematic because their definitions change as a function of location or jurisdiction, time and context.
-FDA and other national regulators of medicines have collaborated to produce ISO 11238 which endeavors to define an information scheme for the unambiguous identification of all ingredients found in medicinal products, and FDA uses an implementation of ISO 11238 as the backbone of its information systems within the agency .
-While this facilitates data exchange within the FDA and with other national authorities, the task still remains to be able to map other, external data sources into this rigorously-defined scheme using whatever names and data are at hand.
+The FDA and other national regulators of medicines have collaborated to produce the ISO 11238 standard, which endeavors to define an information scheme for the unambiguous identification of all ingredients found in medicinal products, and the FDA uses an implementation of the ISO 11238 as the backbone of its information systems within the agency .
+This facilitates data exchange within the FDA and with other national authorities.
+Nevertheless, the ability to map other, external data sources into this rigorously defined scheme using whatever names and data are at hand remains a largely unresolved challenge.

-Herein we report on our recent data integration effort to build a comprehensive resource of drugs that have either been marketed or approved in the United States for human use.
+Herein we report on our recent data integration effort to build InXight Drugs, a comprehensive resource of drugs that have either been marketed or approved in the United States for human use.
 Such a resource is not only instrumental for drug repurposing but also serves as a valuable tool to further our understanding of the mechanistic properties of molecular targets .
 To the best of our knowledge, InXight Drugs is currently the most comprehensive resource of its kind.
 In the remainder of this paper, we discuss the development of Stitcher, an ER framework that we have developed to address the challenges of drug data integration.

 Overview